 4. Plan ways of helping your child keep busy and engaged

-For very young children, plan some activities that will keep them busy and active in high-risk parenting situations.
-Have a ‘going-out bag’ ready, with a drink, a snack and a few small but interesting items – for example, paper and coloured pencils, balloons to blow up, or stickers.
+For toddlers, plan some activities that will keep them busy in challenging situations.
+Have a ‘going-out bag’ ready, with a drink, a snack and a few small but interesting items – for example, paper and coloured pencils, stickers or blocks.

 5. Encourage good behaviour

-During a high-risk situation, identify and encourage behaviour you like.
-Avoid the trap of responding only to behaviour you don’t like.
-Instead, take the time to stop what you’re doing every now and then to let your child know when you like what he is doing.
+During a challenging situation, look for and encourage behaviour you like.
+Take the time to stop what you’re doing every now and then to let your child know when you like what he’s doing.

 For example, during a shopping trip, you might praise your child for staying close, speaking in a quiet voice, and helping you find things.
-If the high-risk situation is a telephone call, you might briefly interrupt the conversation to praise your child for playing quietly.
+If the high-risk situation is a telephone call, you might briefly stop talking to praise your child for playing quietly.

 6. Use consequences for behaviour you don’t like

-Prevention is better than cure when it comes to managing difficult behaviour.
-If you put the steps above into action, your child will be less likely to play up.
-But it’s best to plan ahead for what you’ll do if the problem behaviour does happen.
+If you put the steps above into action, your child will be more likely to behave well.
+But it’s best to plan consequences that you’ll use if your child misbehaves.